ebasso/sterling-b2b-oncloud/openshift-ibmcloud/README.md

 exit
 ```

-3)Test db2 connectivity from the outside.
+3. Test db2 connectivity from the outside.

-Use DbVisualizer to test connectivity from the outside.
+Your can test connectivity from the outside using DBEaver or another SQL Tool.
 Identify the LoadBalancer IP address (port 50000).
 EXTERNAL-IP parameter

 ```shell
 oc get svc